dagargo/elektroid/README.md

 ### Flatpak

-To build a standalone Flatpak application, run `flatpak-builder --user --install --force-clean flatpak/build flatpak/io.github.dagargo.Elektroid.yaml` and then you can use `flatpak run io.github.dagargo.Elektroid` (add `--cli` and extra arguments for the CLI utility).
+There is an official Flathub repository in https://github.com/flathub/io.github.dagargo.Elektroid so installing the Flatpak is as easy as running `flatpak install flathub io.github.dagargo.Elektroid`.

+From that repository, building and installing the Flatpak can be done with `flatpak-builder --user --install --force-clean flatpak/build io.github.dagargo.Elektroid.yaml`.

 ## CLI